-Enter the EXEC mode and run the following commands to set the defaultCoSvalue of a port.
+Enter the management mode and run the following commands to set the default CoS value of a port:

-Command Purpose

-config Enters the global configuration mode.

-[no]dscp map word { cos cos-value } Word stands for the DSCP range table.
-Cos-value means to set the mapped priority CoS.

-exit Goes back to the global configuration mode.

-exit Goes back to the EXEC mode.
+Command Purpose config Enters the global configuration mode. [no]dscp map word { cos cos-value} dscp Word stands for the DSCP range table.
+Cos-value means to set the mapped priority CoS exit Goes back to the global configuration mode. exit Goes back to the EXEC mode.